Asalle/ubuntu-core-docs/docs/tutorials/build-renesas-rz-image/index.md

-# Create the model assertion
+# Step 2: Create the model assertion

 At the heart of custom Ubuntu Core image creation is the _model assertion_.
 An assertion is a signed recipe that describes the components that comprise a complete image.
 An assertion is provided as JSON in a text file which is signed by a GPG key associated with the publisher's Ubuntu One account.